Julien-Devos/Projet2-Site-Web/README.md

   - And then you can go on: <http://127.0.0.1:5000>

+## Website screeshots

+A screenshots folder is in the project files if needed.
+The screenshots are made in order to have one page on each image, so the format is not always right.
+To have the bes representation of the website you have to zoom on the images.

 ## Project file tree:

 ```
 .
+├── Captures d'écran du site
+│   ├── Thème clair
+│   ├── Thème sombre
+│   └── Version mobile
 ├── instance
 │   └── data.sqlite # Database
 ├── webSite # python Package